South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 South Florida Stats and Trends

-- South Florida has three wins against the spread in six games this year.
+- In South Florida's six games this season, it has three wins against the spread.

-- The Bulls have yet to cover the spread this season when favored by 2.5 points or more.
+- The Bulls have been favored by 2.5 points or more one time this season and have not covered the spread in any of them.

-- South Florida's games this year have gone over the point total four times in six opportunities (66.7%).
+- South Florida's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

-- South Florida is 1-1 against the spread and 1-1 overall when the team piles up over 351.3 yards.
+- When South Florida churns out more than 351.3 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Bulls have turned the ball over eight times this season, two more turnovers than the Owls have forced (6).

 - Find the latest spread and moneyline odds for South Florida at SISportsbook.